Five-eighth

-The role of the five-eighth is often to pass the ball away from the congested area around the tackle, further out along the 'back-line' to the outside backs, the centres and wingers, who have more space to run with it.
+The role of the five-eighth is often to pass the ball away from the congested area around the tackle, further out along the 'back-line' to the outside backs (the centres and wingers) who have more space to run with.
 Furthermore, players in this position typically assume responsibility for kicking the ball for field position in general play.
 The five-eighth is therefore considered one of the most important positions, often referred to as a 'play maker', assuming a decision-making role on the field.
 Over time, however, as the game has evolved, the roles of the two halves have grown more aligned and difficult to distinguish.
-Along with other key positions – fullback, hooker and scrum half – the five-eighth makes up what is known as a team's spine.
+Along with other key positions – fullback, hooker and half-back – the five-eighth makes up what is known as a team's spine.

 One book published in 1996 stated that in senior rugby league, the five-eighth and hooker handled the ball more often than any other positions.

 The Rugby League International Federation's Laws of the Game state that the "Stand-off half or Five-eighth" is to be numbered 6.
 However, traditionally players' jersey numbers have varied, and in the modern Super League, each squad's players are assigned individual numbers regardless of position.

 Etymology

 Traditionally in rugby football, there have always been two half-backs as well as scrums involving the forwards.
-Of the two half backs, the name "scrum half" was given to the one which was involved in the scrum by feeding the ball into it and the name "stand-off half" was given to the one which stood off to the side of the scrum.
+Of the two half-backs, the name "scrum half" was given to the one who was involved in the scrum by feeding the ball into it; and the name "stand-off half" was given to the one who stood off to the side of the scrum.
 In Britain, where rugby league originated, this terminology has been retained.
-In Australian English, however, "five-eighth" is the term used for the number 6, to differentiate from the "half back" which is the name commonly given to the number 7.
+In Australian English, however, "five-eighth" is the term used for the number 6, to differentiate from the "half-back" which is the name commonly given to the number 7.
 In New Zealand, both terms appear to be used interchangeably.